ElementalHare/Valorant-Aim-and-Navigation-Bot/README.md

 └── Arduino For Keyboard Emulation
 ```

+Use PC 1's mouse and PC 2's keyboard

 Valorant settings should be as follows
 * Set Game to 0.5 sense
 * Set Game to 0.84 or 0.85 zoom sense, 0.9 to tracking moving targets (Weapon Dependent)